When life played hard-ball - this mum found inner strength and stood strong

 The Big Win

-I am currently on the consolidation phase and am absolutely loving it.
-If I was going to fail anywhere it would’ve been here.
-Although it’s still quite early days so I need to be careful, I am in good hands here.
+I loved the Consolidation Phase.
+If I was going to fail anywhere it would’ve been here..
 I was petrified of this phase.
 Fat loss is something I’ve done before (not as successfully as this however) but maintaining it?
 Never.
 But I was well prepared for this.
-Luckily for me all the articles that were released came at the right time as did the podcast on the 5 phases of transformation.
+Luckily for me all the articles that were released came at the right time as did the podcast on the Five Phases of Transformation.
 I knew that deadline day for me was just another day.
 There was no special event like a photoshoot so once it came nothing miraculous was going to happen.
-I just had to check in as usual and not make it a big deal as such.
-In my head I had planned my big well done meal which was going to be pizza and a dessert of some kind but as it happens that day fell on the same day my family had planned a lunch in honour of my gran who passed away a few months ago.
+I just had to knuckle down and eat according to plan as usual and not make it a big deal as such.
+In my head I had planned my big ‘well done’ meal which was going to be pizza and a dessert of some kind but as it happens that day fell on the same day my family had planned a lunch in honour of my gran who passed away a few months ago.
 For me it was the perfect way to mark this day, in her honour.

-I am definitely not the finished article.
+I am definitely not the finished product.
 I don’t know how my story will end but that’s ok, I just need to accept where it leads but I do know that I will spend every day fighting.
-I’m a classic over thinker and I used to spend endless hours worrying about the future, imagining the worst before it’s even happened.
+I’m a classic over-thinker and I used to spend endless hours worrying about the future, imagining the worst before it’s even happened.
 Now I like to think I live in the present, enjoy and savour every good moment.
 No one knows what the future holds.

 The RNT network is incredible, and although I’m a silent member of the group I read the posts and tips every day, so this is a special thank you to all those that got me through the process and made an impact without even realising it.

-There are not enough words to express my thanks to RNT for what they did and continue to do for me.
-My journey has not ended, it has only just begun, and I look forward to continuing working with my buddy Nathan to build a long-term lifestyle solution and take it to the next level.
+There are not enough words to express my thanks to RNT for what they did and continue to do for me..
 If you are considering signing up then absolutely do it.
 Go all in and I promise you won’t regret it.

 I just hope I will continue to be more resilient, fight the inner demons and just become a better person and focus on helping those who need my help.
 My girls are my life and I was just a shadow of myself.
 I needed to find myself back for them and slowly but surely I am getting there.
 I am finally out of the dark and gained a new perspective.
 It was never about the physical.